Doxycycline: Antimalarial

 Doxycycline is active against the erythrocytic stages of Plasmodium falciparum, a protozoan parasite that causes malaria, but it is not active against the gametocytes of P. falciparum.
-As such, doxycycline is used to prevent malaria, but not recommended alone for initial treatment of malaria, even when the parasite is doxycycline-sensitive, because the antimalarial effect of doxycycline is delayed.
+As such, doxycycline is used to prevent malaria, but not recommended alone for initial treatment of malaria, even when the parasite is doxycycline-sensitive, because the antimalarial effect of doxycycline is delayed by 48 to 96 hours owing to a "delayed death" mechanism in which parasites complete their current replication cycle before dying in the next cycle.
+For this reason, doxycycline prophylaxis must be continued for four weeks after leaving a malarious area, compared with only seven days for atovaquone/proguanil.

 Doxycycline blocks protein production in the apicoplast (an organelle) of P. falciparum.
 This disrupts the parasite's ability to produce fatty acids, which are essential for its growth, and impairs the production of heme, a cofactor.
-These effects occur late in the parasite's life cycle when it is in the blood stage.
-By blocking important processes in the parasite, doxycycline both inhibits the growth and prevents the multiplication of P. falciparum.
-It does not directly kill living P. falciparum, but creates conditions that prevent their growth and replication.
+These effects occur late in the parasite's life cycle during the blood stage (the erythrocytic cycle, when the parasite replicates inside human red blood cells).
+By blocking important processes in the parasite, doxycycline both inhibits the growth and prevents the replication of P. falciparum.
+Doxycycline does not directly kill living P. falciparum, but creates conditions that prevent their growth and replication.

 The World Health Organization (WHO) guidelines state that the combination of doxycycline with either artesunate or quinine may be used for the treatment of uncomplicated malaria due to P. falciparum or following intravenous treatment of severe malaria.

 Deworming

 Doxycycline can be used against parasitic nematodes (worms) that cause filariasis.
 It kills symbiotic bacteria of the genus Wolbachia in the reproductive tracts of the nematodes, making the nematodes sterile (unable to reproduce).
 This reduces transmission of diseases such as onchocerciasis and elephantiasis.
-Field trials in 2005 showed an eight-week course of doxycycline almost eliminates the release of microfilariae, a stage in the nematode life cycle.
+A randomized controlled trial showed that an eight-week course of doxycycline almost eliminates the release of microfilariae (larval offspring of the nematodes).